HarshithaV2002/ml-project-credit-risk-model/README.md

 # Methodology
-1.Data Splitting and Leakage Prevention:
+1. Data Splitting and Leakage Prevention:
-The dataset was first split into training and testing sets to prevent data leakage.
-All preprocessing steps — such as encoding, scaling, and feature engineering — were fitted only on the training data and then applied to the test data, ensuring no information from the test set influenced model training.
+- **The dataset was first split into training and testing sets to prevent data leakage.
+All preprocessing steps — such as encoding, scaling, and feature engineering — were fitted only on the training data and then applied to the test data, ensuring no information from the test set influenced model training.**

-2.Data Preprocessing:
+2. Data Preprocessing:
--**Handled missing values and removed redundant or irrelevant columns.**
+- **Handled missing values and removed redundant or irrelevant columns.**
--**Encoded categorical variables using Weight of Evidence (WoE) for interpretable categorical representation.**
+- **Encoded categorical variables using Weight of Evidence (WoE) for interpretable categorical representation.**
--**Detected and reduced multicollinearity among numerical variables using Variance Inflation Factor (VIF) to retain stable and independent predictors.**
+- **Detected and reduced multicollinearity among numerical variables using Variance Inflation Factor (VIF) to retain stable and independent predictors.**
--**Scaled numerical features using MinMaxScaler to normalize feature values and maintain consistent ranges for better model convergence.**
+- **Scaled numerical features using MinMaxScaler to normalize feature values and maintain consistent ranges for better model convergence.**

-3.Feature Engineering:
+3. Feature Engineering:
-Created new informative features such as loan_to_income ratio, credit_utilization_per_income, and other derived metrics to enhance the model’s ability to capture meaningful financial patterns.
+- **Created new informative features such as loan_to_income ratio, credit_utilization_per_income, and other derived metrics to enhance the model’s ability to capture meaningful financial patterns.**

-4.Handling Class Imbalance:
+4. Handling Class Imbalance:
-Applied SMOTETomek to address class imbalance by combining oversampling of the minority class and undersampling of the majority class, improving model robustness and fairness.
+- **Applied SMOTETomek to address class imbalance by combining oversampling of the minority class and undersampling of the majority class, improving model robustness and fairness.**

-5.Model Development and Optimization:
+5. Model Development and Optimization:
-Trained multiple models including Logistic Regression and XGBoost.
+- **Trained multiple models including Logistic Regression and XGBoost.**
-Performed hyperparameter tuning using Optuna, GridSearchCV, and Bayesian Optimization to achieve optimal model performance.
+- **Performed hyperparameter tuning using Optuna, GridSearchCV, and Bayesian Optimization to achieve optimal model performance.**

-6.Evaluation and Explainability:
+6. Evaluation and Explainability:
-Evaluated model performance using cross-validation and F1-score (via make_scorer(f1_score)).
+- **Evaluated model performance using cross-validation  F1-score etc.**
-Used SHAP (SHapley Additive exPlanations) to interpret feature importance and explain model predictions, enhancing transparency and trustworthiness.
+- **Used SHAP (SHapley Additive exPlanations) to interpret feature importance and explain model predictions, enhancing transparency and trustworthiness.**

 ## Demo video